 The purpose of this project is to examine the effect that landscape configuration and composition of surrounding habitat types has on crop damage by deer.
 Crop damage is a persistent issue faced by farmers nationwide; surveys have shown that crop damage inflicted by deer is the most widespread form of wildlife damage to crops (Conover and Decker 2018; Wywialowsky 1994, Conover 1998).
 Ungulates, specifically white-tailed deer (Odocoileus virginanus) and sika deer (Cervus nippon), damage crops through browsing and are a major source of agricultural damage, both of which occur on the Eastern Shore of Maryland (Claslick and Decker 1979, Conover 2001, Conover and Decker 2018, DeVault et al. 2007, Springer et al. 2013).
 Often a farmer’s only solution to mitigate crop damage is through crop damage permits that allow the increased harvest of deer on their farms.
 However, culling deer on-site may not solve the problem, as deer populations occur at larger scales than a single property.
 Although crop damage by deer often correlates with deer population density, not all deer present in an agricultural landscape consume the same proportion of agricultural species (Bleier et al. 2012).
 Agricultural fields do not occur in isolation but are surrounded by a complex matrix of habitats.
 Deer frequently utilize habitats surrounding agricultural fields.
 How do surrounding habitats affect deer consumption of crops?
 Surrounding habitats have been suggested to negatively and positively impact the amount of crop damage occurring on the adjacent fields.
 Deer can forage on plant species present in habitats surrounding agricultural fields mitigating deer browsing on crops, or deer can utilize these habitats as refuge resulting increased deer densities and increased browsing pressure on crops.
 However, no research to date has tried to directly quantify how surrounding habitats mitigate or intensify crop damage.

-The following objectives will be accomplished via field experiments established in Dorchester and Somerset Counties, Maryland and lab work conducted at George Washington University.
+The following objectives will be accomplished via field experiments established in Dorchester, Wicomico, Worcester, and Somerset Counties, Maryland and lab work conducted at George Washington University.

 Objective 1.
 Evaluate the impact that the configuration and composition of adjacent habitats to agricultural fields in the landscape have on crop damage.

 In order to test how varying composition and configurations of adjacent habitats influence crop damage, I will construct high-resolution diet profiles of deer.
 High-resolution dietary analysis provides a mechanism to quantify the level of crop damage caused by a single deer.
 Plant DNA can be extracted from fecal pellets.
 Using next generation sequencing and metabarcoding techniques, plant material in the fecal pellets can be identified to the species level (Kartzinel et al. 2015).
 Metabarcoding utilizes short sections of DNA from a plant gene compared against reference libraries of this gene to pinpoint the sequence to a specific species.
-I will barcode two genes to increase the accuracy of results: 1) the gene for the large subunit of the ribulose-biphosphate carboxylase (rbcL) and 2) the internal transcribed spacer (ITS) gene.
-The Consortium for the Barcode of Life (CBOL) plant-working group refers to these two genes as “core barcodes” for plant identification.
+I will barcode the internal transcribed spacer 2 (ITS2) locus utilizing new universal primers (UniPlantF and UniPlantR), which has been suggested as the 'gold standard' for barcoding plants for herbivory studies (Moorhouse-Gann et al. 2018).
+This locus has a high level of taxonomic resolution as well as having a rather short amplicon length (160-320 bp) in order for it to mostly stay intact after passing thorough the digestive system of an ungulate.
+We will then use targeted amplification of this loci during PCR, each sample will be indexed using Nextera XT indexed adaptors and sequencing will occur on the Illumina MiSeq.
 Metabarcoding will allow me to identify the relative frequency of occurrence for each plant species (i.e. presence/absence of a certain plant species averaged across all fecal pellets) as well as the proportion of each species present in the fecal pellet utilizing relative read abundance (RRA) (Kartzinel et al. 2015).

 Fecal pellets will be collected randomly throughout the predominant habitats in the landscape (agricultural fields, forested regions, and marshes).
 Time-based fecal pellet accumulation curves will be utilized to ensure an exhaustive search.
 The number of fecal pellets discovered will be graphed by the time spent collecting these fecal pellets, making sure that the number of new fecal pellets discovered asymptotes indicating overall fecal abundance.
 This indicates sampling effort is adequate to collect all fecal pellets present.
-Fecal pellets will be collected during 4 time points throughout the year in order to understand the seasonal variation in the importance of neighboring habitat.
-Collections will occur in March prior to planting, June during the growing season of the crops, September-October prior to harvest, and lastly in December after cover crops have been established.
+Fecal pellets will be collected during 3 time points throughout the year in order to understand the seasonal variation in the importance of neighboring habitat.
+Collections will occur in March prior to planting, June during the growing season of the crops, and lastly September-October prior to harvest.

 Fecal pellets will be visually inspected for freshness based on pellet color, consistency, and sheen (Brinkman et al. 2010).
 Fecal pellets will be ranked for freshness ranging from high quality (sticky with mucus, slight sheen on pellets, soft texture) to low quality (firm and dry but still with a sheen of mucus) (Kalb and Bowman 2018).
 We will not count fecal pellets that show signs of mold, appear broken or decayed, or lack a mucosal sheen on the exterior.
-A total of 30 fecal pellets will be analyzed for plant DNA per habitat per time point, resulting in over 360 fecal pellets included in dietary analyses.
+A total of at least 60 pellets will be analyzed for DNA per sampling effort, resulting in at least 180 fecal pellets included in dietary analyses.
 A sample-based species accumulation curve will ensure the number of samples accurately reflects the plant species present in the diet of the deer.
 Fecal pellets will be randomly sampled from those collected in the field to be included in the diet analysis.
 We will utilize a fecal pellet index to quantify deer density at each farm sampled (following Forsyth 2005).

 In order to evaluate hypothesis 1, I will conduct a multiple regression to estimate the quantity of agricultural species present in the diet of the deer as a function of the season of sampling, deer density, and the calculated landscape metrics as predictor variables.
 This will allow us to directly access how well the composition and configuration of neighboring habitats predicts crop damage.
 Hypothesis 2 will be evaluated by Akaike information criterion (AIC) comparing models only using deer density to explain the percentage of agricultural species in their diet with models using landscape metrics.
 Conducting a multivariate multiple regression to predict the proportion of each species present in the diet of the deer as a function of deer density, season of sampling, and landscape metrics will assess hypothesis 3.